 Seal coat is relatively low-cost and allows WCRC to maintain more miles of road annually.

 Seal coating costs a fraction of the price to rebuild a deteriorated road.
-A seal coat costs approximately $33,000 per mile, compared to approximately $400,000 per mile to pulverize and repave a road in poor condition.
+A seal coat costs approximately $33,000 per mile, compared to almost $400,000 per mile to pulverize and repave a road in poor condition.

 While seal coating allows WCRC to maintain more miles of road at a lower cost, it is important to note that seal coat is only a surface treatment.
 A seal coat will not fill potholes or fix existing bumps in the road.
 For this reason, it is important to apply a seal coat before the deterioration happens.